-A more appropriate model to identify the causal effect is using a shift-share instrumental variables approach.
 Table 3 shows that the instrumental variable -meaning the inner product of the banks' tract share and the banks' national growth rate outside of the city where the tract is located- strongly predicts the census tract mortgages.
-Including covariates in the model does not change the result.
-The coefficients imply that a ten percent growth in the mortgage outside of the 27 cities relates to a 2.3 percent change increase in the census tract mortgages ( $(e^{\beta_1} - 1)/10$ percent).
+This model includes tract and year fixed effects.
+Adding covariates to the model does not change the result.
+The coefficients imply that a ten percent growth in the mortgage outside of the 27 cities relates to a 2.3 percent increase in the census tract mortgages ($(e^{\beta_1} - 1)/10$ percent).
 The estimate is similar to Bunting (2020), suggesting that the relationship holds in other jurisdictions.
 The F-statistic is well above the common threshold level (Stock et al., 2002).
 These results suggest that the instrumental variables model is strongly associated with local mortgage changes; hence, the relevance condition holds.

-Table 4 presents the reduced form and the second stage least squares (or instrumental variable) estimates.
+Table 4 presents the reduced form and the second-stage least squares (or instrumental variable) estimates.
 They differ in magnitude as the instrumental variable estimate equals the reduced form coefficient divided by the first stage (the scaled version of the reduced form).
-The second stage least squares results suggest that a 10 percent increase in the mortgage loan amount relates to a 1.1 percent reduction in major crimes, driven mainly by a 3.0 and 1.7 percent decrease in theft and burglary (changes estimated as $(e^{\beta_1} - 1)/10$ percent).
+The second stage least squares results suggest that a 10 percent increase in the mortgage loan amount relates to a 1.1 percent reduction in major crimes, driven mainly by a 3.0 and 1.7 percent decrease in theft and burglary.
 Motor vehicle thefts experience a 5.1 percent increase when there is a 10 percent change in neighborhood mortgages, probably related to more crime opportunities and population movement.
-This result is consistent with these crimes being pro-cyclical with the economy (Cook and Zarkin, 1985; Bushway et al., 2012).
+This result is consistent with their pro-cyclical relationship with the economy (Cook and Zarkin, 1985; Bushway et al., 2012).
 Violent crime shows a negative, non-statistically significant decrease.
 Aggravated assault shows a significant 2.4 percent decrease for every 10 percent increase in lending.
-Murders and robberies have no statistically significant changes, which is a finding different from previous studies that argue that mortgages reduce homicides.
-Finally, there was also a significant decrease in non-serious crimes, 1.7 percent.
+Murders and robberies have no statistically significant changes, which is a different finding relative to previous studies.
+Finally, there was also a significant decrease in non-serious crimes, 1.7 percent, which suggests that low-level offenses are also affected by having more mortgages in the neighborhood.